marcuswestin/fin/README.md

 	// Create an input field for an item property fin.getView('<div>(( name ))</div><div>(( Input name ))</div>', item)

-	// Deprecated: subscribe to changes of an item property item.subscribeToProperty('propertyName', function callback(newPropertyValue){})

-	// subscribeToProperty will be replaced with addDependant, but it's not yet implemented item.addDependant('user.currentTask.date.time', function(value){ /* render or do something with value */ }) // coming soon
+	// add a dependant to the user's current task's date's time.
+The function will be called right away, as well as when the value changes item.addDependant('user.currentTask.date.time', function(value){ /* render or do something with value */ })

 Writing custom fin views